Frameck/Scriptable/Budgeting widget/README.md

 Setting up the script is easy, you just need to replace the **SHEET ID** with your own On the homescreen of your iPhone you have to add a **Large** Scriptable widget and select the **Budgeting** script

+If you want to use the same template that i use here's the link (make a copy in your drive): https://drive.google.com/drive/folders/1RItAQHRAxMEPS14VeN2frJ1XuyCJ7bLh?usp=sharing

+Credit for this file goes to "https://www.youtube.com/channel/UCeygFwM-zH0XEfMbjmHClxA"

 **SET UP GOOGLE SHEETS**
 1) Make a Google Sheet
 2) Publish your Google Sheet, File -> Publish To Web